 Co-producing solutions to end homelessness

-At the heart of the Partnership are the actions groups, which each tackle a key challenge that people who are homeless may regularly face.
-Each group includes people who have experienced the topic in question, as well as those who have relevant skills and roles.
-The groups include; Prevention, Migration & Destitution, Employment, Mental Health, and the experiences of Women & Young People.
+At the heart of the Partnership are our Charter values and the Actions Groups which tackle specific challenges that people who are homeless may face.
+Each group includes people who have experienced the topic in question, as well as other relevant organisations.
+Most of our work is done voluntarily by the fantastic people in our network.

 We are also linked into the Greater Manchester Homelessness Action Network.

 Charity and voluntary: Booth Centre, Barnabus, Coffee4Craig, Lifeshare, Mustard Tree, Greater Together Manchester, Justlife, Riverside, Manchester Action on Street Health (MASH) Manchester Women’s Aid, Shelter, Street Support, Collaborative Women, Reach Out to the Community, Business In The Community, Boaz Trust, Real Change MCR, Migrant Destitution Fund, Cornerstones, On The Out, Our Room, Albert Kennedy Trust (akt), Centrepoint, Greater Manchester Immigration Aid Unit (GMIAU) and Engage, Grow, Go (EGG)…

 Statutory: Department for Work and Pensions, Greater Manchester Combined Authority, Greater Manchester Police, Manchester City Council - including MCC Commissioning, Rough Sleeper Team and MCC Work and Skills, NHS, Riverside Housing, Urban Village Medical Practice, Manchester Metropolitan University, The University of Manchester…